Lanyue: Guidance, navigation, and control

+Propulsion module engine

+The propulsion module is the segment of the lander that sequentially propels the spacecraft into trans-lunar injection (TLI), a low lunar orbit (LLO), and an initial lunar-landing descent orbit; the propulsion module is discarded prior to the soft-landing; the propulsion module undergoes a controlled impact on the lunar surface.

+The propulsion module is powered by a single YF-58-1 engine burning monomethylhydrazine (MMH) and nitrogen tetroxide.

 Lunar rover

-Models of the crewed lander includes a four-wheeled rover stowed on the lander's external wall.
+Models of the crewed lunar module includes a four-wheeled rover stowed on the lander's external wall.
 CMSA previously issued an open call to private, public, and educational institutions to submit development plans for the future lunar rover; according to CMSA, fourteen groups submitted proposals in response to the open solicitation and eleven of the fourteen proposals advanced to the expert-review stage.
 On 24 October 2023, CMSA announced that two of the remaining eleven submitted proposals have advanced to the detailed design phase while another six groups will receive continued support to enable them to continue research into innovative aspects of their proposals.
 On 29 October 2024, CMSA awarded contracts to two teams (one team from the China Academy of Space Technology and a second team from the Shanghai Academy of Spaceflight Technology) to develop prototypes of the lunar rover.
 As of 2025 production work was underway and it was anticipated that a public call for proposed rover names would be forthcoming.

 Survey of journal literature reveals that the planned lunar rover may incorporate "differential-braking" and "off-ground detection" technologies to enhance its anti-slip and steering-stability characteristics during high-speed traverse.
 Engineering prototypes have been built for design verification purposes.

 The rover's planned mass is about 200 kilograms, and it will be able to carry two astronauts; it has a planned traverse-range of about 10 kilometres.